cass-kul/cass-kul.github.io/_exercises/dynamic_memory.md

 </tr>
 </table>

-Using the information that were printed, we can reconstruct the memory layout of the program during the execution:
+Using the information that was printed, we can reconstruct the memory layout of the program during the execution:

 | Address    | Value      | Program variable |
 |:----------:|:----------:|:----------------:|